bookshelves-project/bookshelves/resources/features/content/documentation/home.md

-This Wiki is about Bookshelves project, you will find two parts covered here: the back-end part made in Laravel which is clearly the most important part in Bookshelves and the front-end part in NuxtJS which retrieves data from the API in order to display it in a nice user interface.
+This Wiki is about APP_NAME project, you will find two parts covered here: the back-end part made in Laravel which is clearly the most important part in APP_NAME and the front-end part in NuxtJS which retrieves data from the API in order to display it in a nice user interface.

-If you are interested in Bookshelves, you can keep only the back-end part and create your own front-end with the technology you want.
-All the logic of Bookshelves is in the backend and it is even possible to not use an external frontend and use Bookshelves with the internal backend interface.
+If you are interested in APP_NAME, you can keep only the back-end part and create your own front-end with the technology you want.
+All the logic of APP_NAME is in the backend and it is even possible to not use an external frontend and use APP_NAME with the internal backend interface.

 ## Concept

-The goal of Bookshelves is to create a database from a list of eBooks that are analyzed by the back-end with Laravel (PHP).
+The goal of APP_NAME is to create a database from a list of eBooks that are analyzed by the back-end with Laravel (PHP).
 All the metadata of each eBook are extracted and processed to create each book with its relationships: **authors**, **publisher**, **date of release**, **language**, **identifiers**, **tags**, **description**, **cover** and **serie**.

 - The **identifiers** allow ISBN, ISBN13, DOI, Amazon, Google.
 - The **series** and **volume** are also retrieved if they are present according to the system created by **Calibre**, this information not being listed by the EPUB format.